F.A.Q.

 What is the fee for checked luggage and carry-on bags per person for International flights?

 Your first checked bag for international flights are not always free.
 When booking your flight, we pay to include your first checked bag.
-The second is bag to Europe the baggage fee for most airlines is usually $60 and $100 per piece for checked bag there after.
+The second checked bag to Europe on most airlines is $100 for not more than 50 lbs (23ksg) per piece and for checked bags there after.
 If it feels too heavy, it probably is.
 Don’t over pack!
 You will be charged extra for bags over 50 lbs.
-For a CHECK LIST of what to bring, click here.

 For PACKING TIPS (flat method) click here.